 It’s important to remember that payday loans are meant for short-term use only and are not a long-term financial solution.

-While there are a number of different types of online loans suited for different purposes, and your experiences with different financial institutions may vary, there are a few general benefits that you may experience.
+While there are a number of different types of online loans suitable for different purposes, and your experiences with different financial institutions may vary, there are a few general benefits that you may experience.

 Generally, the entire application process is done online or, in part, over the phone.
 This means that you can fill in the application, get approved, and sign your loan agreement without needing to visit a physical location.
 It also means that in many cases, you can start the online loan application process any day or hour of the week.
 When you’re looking for money to help you deal with an emergency that just can’t wait, the quick nature of the online application process may be just what you need.

-For example, to qualify for an online loan through MoneyKey, you must:
+To qualify for an online loan through MoneyKey, you must:

 In general, the main focus of an online lender is to make the borrowing process as simple as possible.
-They generally offer a quicker application process than you’d find with a traditional lender, you can get approved quickly, and get your money in as soon as the next business day in some cases.
+They generally offer a quicker application process than you’d find with a traditional storefront lender, you can get approved quickly, and get your money in as soon as the next business day in some cases.

 When you’re thinking of applying for an online loan, there are some questions you should be asking yourself before you start the process.
 Below are some basic questions to start with.

 Before you even think of applying for an online loan, you should always start by asking yourself why you need it in the first place.
-While it may be tempting to apply for some extra cash to make some cosmetic upgrades to your bathroom or to take that vacation you’ve always wanted, short term online loans are not meant for these purposes.
+While it may be tempting to apply for some extra cash to make some cosmetic upgrades to your bathroom or to take that vacation you’ve always wanted, short-term online loans are not meant for these purposes.
 They’re strictly designed to help you when you’re facing an emergency expense that you don’t have the savings to cover, but needs to be dealt with right away.
 This could include things like an unexpected car repair, a surprise visit to the emergency room, or an essential household repair.

 If you’d like to check your credit score, you’re entitled to one free copy of your credit report, once a year, from each of the major credit reporting agencies: Equifax, Experian, and TransUnion.